indraperkasa/indraperkasa.github.io/_pages/splash-page.md

 excerpt: "Filmscoring works of Indra Perkasa at Gadgadasvara Studio"
 intro:
   - excerpt: '*Writing a tune is like sculpting.
-You get four or five notes, you take one out and move one around, and you do a bit more and eventually, as the sculptor says*,
-    > In that rock there is a statue, we have to go find it. - John Williams'
+You get four or five notes, you take one out and move one around, and you do a bit more and eventually, as the sculptor says*, `In that rock there is a statue, we have to go find it.` *- John Williams*'
 feature_row:
   - image_path: assets/images/filmscoring/tabula-rasa-2014.jpg
     alt: "a film by Adriyanto Dewo"